zhiming99/rpc-frmwrk/README.md

 [`Fri 07 Feb 2020 07:31:31 PM Beijing`]
 1. Merged the `multihop` branch to `master`.
 2. Added the `WebSocket` support, though not working yet.
+3. After the `WebSocket` is done, I will then choose one to implement between `multihop` and `connection recovery`.

 [`Sun 02 Feb 2020 08:30:52 PM Beijing`]
 1. Created a new branch `multihop` for the newly added changes.
 It will take some time to get stable, and then I will merge back to the `master` branch.